cal2net/USG-RSysLog-Server/README.md

 Once saved you should see the new rule added to the list.
 ![alt text](https://github.com/cal2net/USG-RSysLog-Server/blob/master/images/Deny_FW-Rule.png "Firewall list in USG for WAN-IN")

 Keep track of the rule number, because you will need it for the server configurations.
-In the example above the rule numbe is 4000
+In the example above the rule number is 4000

 ### IoT Outbound Setup (Optional)
 All of my IoT devices are on their own VLAN.
-I did this to be able to tack where my IoT devices send their data.
+I did this to be able to track where my IoT devices send their data.
 In order to do this, I needed to setup an WLAN OUT rule to capture the newly created connections.
 Below is what it looks like

 ![alt text](https://github.com/cal2net/USG-RSysLog-Server/blob/master/images/IoT_OutBound_FW-Rule-Details.png "Details of firewall rule for IoT VLAN outboud traffic")